 The Green Parks Plan defines a collective vision and a strategic plan for sustainable operations in the National Park Service.
 The plan is framed around nine categories and sets ambitious goals to make the National Park Service a worldwide leader in sustainability:

 The Climate Friendly Parks (CFP) Program, of which Yellowstone is a member, is one component of the NPS Green Parks Plan.
 The program supports parks in developing an integrated approach to address climate change through implementing sustainable practices throughout their operations.
-Since 2003, the program has assist parks with:
+Since 2003, the program has assisted parks with: